 Jesus once healed a blind man by spitting in the man's eyes and laying hands on him.
 In this case Jesus prayed twice before the man was completely healed (Mark 8:22-25).
-Knowing that even Jesus had to pray for someone twice should be a faith and confidence booster for us.
+Knowing that Jesus prayed for someone twice before perfect healing came should be a faith booster for us.
 In yet another instance Jesus healed a blind man by making clay with his saliva and putting it on the man's eyes.
 He told the man to go wash in the pool of Siloam.
 The man did so and came back seeing (John 9:6-7).